 Identify “high-risk” vessel types and “high-risk” areas of watercraft that are likely to transport large volumes of residual water, and evaluate where boat redesign can be targeted to most effectively reduce residual water volumes.

 Develop a refined model to assess the risk for residual waters to transport – and thereby spread – live veligers within the state.

-This study will partner with the DNR’s watercraft inspection program to collect data on presence and location of adult zebra mussels on seven different watercraft types leaving two popular zebra mussel infested lakes in Minnesota.
-In addition, a subset of the boats inspected will have residual water – that which is left in a boat after a user has attempted to fully drain it – sampled from various compartments of the watercraft, including live wells and bait wells, bilge areas, ballast tanks (if present), motors and any other location that may potentially transport a zebra mussel.
-The water will be analyzed for the presence of veligers.
-Additionally, lab tests and field experiments will determine the ability of veligers to survive in some of these high-risk compartments.
+This study partnered with the DNR’s watercraft inspection program to collect data on presence and location of adult zebra mussels on seven different watercraft types leaving two popular zebra mussel infested lakes in Minnesota.
+In addition, a subset of the boats inspected had residual water – that which is left in a boat after a user has attempted to fully drain it – sampled from various compartments of the watercraft, including live wells and bait wells, bilge areas, ballast tanks (if present), motors and any other location that may potentially transport a zebra mussel.
+The water was analyzed for the presence of veligers.
+Additionally, lab tests and field experiments determined the ability of veligers to survive in some of these high-risk compartments.